Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/mshub-gc_doc.md

 ![quantification table output](./img/workflows/mshub/quant_table.png)

 The cluster summary shows a cluster index, identifying each cluster, a mean retention time showing the average retention time in that cluster, a base score for each cluster and a base peak, indicating the highest intensity peak within the cluster.
-Results are sorted by cluster index and RTMean.
+Results are sorted by cluster index.

 ![cluster summary](./img/workflows/mshub/cluster_summary.png)